eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 # Invariants {#inv}

-- every data model has invariants
-  - statements that must always be true
+Every data model has invariants: statements about the data which must always be true.

-- most invariants are implicit
-    - things that people expect but wouldn't be able to list off the top of their head
+Most invariants are implicit: things that people reasonably expect but wouldn't list off the top of their head.

-    - good design is making invariants explicit rather than implicit
+Good design is about making invariants explicit rather than explicit.

-- for example: usernames
-  - stored as strings
-  - but what's a string?
+This is related to [Primitive Obsession][prim]: you should use domain-specific types like `Email`, `Username`, rather than generic types like `String`.

-  - anything from the empty strings to the complete works of william shakespeare
-  - when you focus on it, usernames are a very small subset of strings
+For example: usernames as stored as strings.
+But what is a string?
+Anything from the empty string to the complete works of William Shakespeare and beyond.
+But when you focus on it, usernames are an infinitesimal subset of all strings.
+Usernames usually have the following properties:

-  - properties:
-    - non-empty
-    - short, some reasonable length, say, less than 100 characters
-    - not including newlines
+1. First and foremost they are non-empty.
+1. Usernames are globally unique, often with the added constraint of being unique in a case-insensitive way.
+1. A single line of text: newlines are not permitted.
-    - usually limited to some alphabet like alphanumeric characters plus underscores
+1. Usually limited to some alphabet (e.g. alphanumeric characters and underscores, usually in ASCII).
-      - no spaces, or, at least, not starting or ending with spaces
-      - no weird symbols
-      - no weird unicode homoglyph attacks
-    - but where are such invariants enforced?
-      - most are not enforced
-      - some are enforced in various scattershot ways
+1. No spaces allowed.
+1. Obscure characters like non-printable characters, non-breaking spaces, and weird Unicode characters (see homoglyph attack) should not be allowed (_display names_ are a different matter than _usernames_.
+It would be impermissible to prevent users from writing their name in their own script.)

+But most of these invariants are never enforced.
+The ones that are enforced are usually enforced in ad-hoc places.

 - invariants can be ranked by how hard they are to enforce
     - at the bottom you have scalar invariants: that apply to a single column in a row.
         - they are the easiest to enforce.